crackerjacques/IzotopeRX_MarkerList_to_Reaper_CSV/README.md

 python rxtocsv-ez.py

-then save,name file and change extension .txt to bat
+then savefile and change extension .txt to bat